 Connect NY is a consortium of academic libraries in New York State that provides access to over 8 million books, including print and e-books.
 Most books are available for delivery to either Pratt Institute Libraries campus library location.
 You will need your Pratt Library Barcode number to request an item and items take 3-4 business days to arrive.

 1. Search the holdings of the Connect NY Libraries:

-1. Verify that we don't have the item by using PrattCat to search for books by title or articles by periodical title.
+1. Verify that Pratt does not own the item by using PrattCat (the libraries' catalog) to search for books by title or articles by periodical title.